Flight Log

 Tony sat down across from me in an empty Angel Flight West (AFW) cubicle, and we started chatting about the organization.
 Having countless missions under his belt from over five years of flying, he asked about the coordination team, listing everyone by name and inquiring about the new additions to the staff.
 His spontaneous drop-in was as welcome a surprise as ever, but especially so since the pandemic sent us all home for a couple years.
 When I first started at AFW, passenger and volunteer drop-ins were built into the regular flow of our workday, and these bright little moments were sincerely missed during the past two years.

-Command Pilot Tony Schwarz pictured with Mission Assistant Charlton Breon and AFW passenger Priscilla before a flight to attend Champ Camp
+Command Pilot Tony Schwarz pictured with Mission Assistant Charlton Breon and AFW passenger Priscilla before a flight to attend Champ Camp.

 Through our conversation, Tony and I meandered into a discussion about charity and giving, and he shared a thought that stuck with me: When he gives to charities, he expects that his contribution is being used wisely and effectively, but when he lends his talent, time, and resources to an angel flight mission, he sees firsthand the difference his gift makes.
 As an AFW volunteer, you see the direct impact of your donation every time a passenger steps into your cockpit or car.
 You hear their stories for yourself.
 You are a witness to the tension, fear, and desperation that accompanies devastating circumstances.
 But you are an equal witness, and moreover, a provider of relief, peace-of-mind, and joy.